obonaventure/cnp3/book/glossary.rst

 	The Domain Name System is a distributed database that can be queried by hosts to map names onto IP addresses

    BNF
-	 A Backus-Naur Form (BNF) is a formal way to describe a langage by using syntactic and lexical rules.
+	 A Backus-Naur Form (BNF) is a formal way to describe a language by using syntactic and lexical rules.
 BNFs are frequently used to define programming languages, but also to define the messages exchanged between networked applications. :rfc:`5234` explains how a BNF must be written to specify an Internet protocol.

    TLD
 	A Top-level domain name.
 There are two types of TLDs.
 The ccTLD are the TLD that correspond to a two letters :term:`ISO-3166` country code.
 The gTLD are the generic TLDs that are not assigned to a country.